KenKundert/sshconfig/doc/configuring.rst

    because *Work* and *WorkWireless* would often be expected to be available simultaneously, and *Work* is the wired network and is considerably faster than *WorkWireless*.

+*ARP*:
+   Command to use to query the network neighbor cache to determine the network to which you are connected.
+This is settable in the off chance the command is not located in the standard place.
+Normally, it should be set to "/usr/sbin/arp -a".

 ssh.conf